Workout Routine for Women Over 60: Get Strong and Get Active

 Starting a Workout Routine for Women over 60

-A well-rounded workout routine for women over 60 should focus on building and maintaining muscle strength, improving flexibility, and including aerobic activities.
+A well-rounded workout routine for any woman over 60 should focus on building and maintaining muscle strength, improving flexibility, and cardiovascular health.

 Strength training is especially important because it helps counteract the loss of muscle mass and strength that can happen as we age.